 Our firm-level data comes from the Prowess database compiled by the Centre for Monitoring the Indian Economy (CMIE) and includes all publicly traded firms, as well as a large number of private firms.
-Unlike the Annual Survey of Industries (ASI), which is the other main source of information used to study dynamics in the Indian manufacturing sector, Prowess is a firm-level panel dataset.15 The data is therefore particularly well-suited for examining how firms adjust over time in reaction to policy changes.
+Unlike the Annual Survey of Industries (ASI), which is the other main source of information used to study dynamics in the Indian manufacturing sector, Prowess is a firm-level panel dataset.
+Therefore, the data is particularly well-suited for examining how firms adjust over time in reaction to policy changes.
 The dataset contains information from the income statements and balance sheets of companies comprising more than 70% of the economic activity in the organized industrial sector of India and 75% of all corporate taxes collected by the Government of India.
 It is thus representative of large and medium-sized Indian firms.
 We retrieve yearly information about sales, capital stock (measured as tangible, physical assets), consumption of raw materials and energy, and compensation of employees for each firm.
+Unfortunately, Prowess does not contain information on number of employees.